Kirchoffs/simple-sqlite/README.md

 - SEEK_END: The offset is interpreted as an offset from the end of the file.

 ### void
 In GCC, sizeof(void) is 1.
 So, if we increment a void pointer, it will be incremented by 1 byte.
+However, I prefer uint8_t* to void*, which is more platform-independent.

 ## DB Knowledge
 ### SQList Architecture